XzaR90/react-router-hash-link/README.md

 When you click on a link created with `react-router-hash-link` it will scroll to the element on the page with the `id` that matches the `#hash-fragment` in the link.
 This will also work for elements that are created after an asynchronous data load.
 Note that you must use React Router's `BrowserRouter` for this to work.

+This is a fork of https://github.com/rafgraph/react-router-hash-link that can be used with react router v6.

 ---

 ## Basics